tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 protocols and algorithms that are not being actively developed inside IETF or IRTF.
 When TLS-based technologies are being developed inside the IRTF/IETF they should be done in coordination with the TLS WG in order to provide appropriate review.
-For this reason, unless the WG chairs indicate otherwise via email, designated experts should decline code point registrations for documents which have already been adopted or are being proposed for adoption by IETF working groups or IRTF research groups unless the WG Chairs indicate otherwise via email.
+For this reason, unless the TLS WG chairs indicate otherwise via email, designated experts should decline code point registrations for documents which have already been adopted or are being proposed for adoption by IETF working groups or IRTF research groups.

 # Security Considerations